Courses

 Learning outcomes:

-1. Know how to deploy an AI-based application.
+1. Know how to deploy an LLM-based application.

 Material: